 Should I grant a Spanish Will?

-According to Spanish law the Estate of the deceased must be distributed into three equal portions:
+According to Spanish inheritance law, the estate of the deceased is divided into three equal portions:

 One third equally between any surviving children.